Chart Color Schemes

 The level of residential development activity in Thornlands was found to be higher than 90% of real estate markets across the country

-Thornlands averaged approximately 128 new dwelling approvals annually over the past five financial years, totalling 644 homes.
-As of FY-26, 53 approvals have been recorded.
-Between FY-21 and FY-25, an average of 5.7 new residents arrived per year per dwelling constructed.
-Commercial approvals in Thornlands totalled $9.6 million in the current financial year.
+Thornlands has averaged approximately 128 new dwelling approvals annually over the past five financial years, totalling 644 homes.
+As of FY-26, 59 approvals have been recorded.
+Over these five years (FY-21 to FY-25), an average of 5.7 new residents has arrived per year for each dwelling constructed, indicating demand outstripping supply and potentially driving price growth and increased buyer competition.
+The average construction cost of new properties is $256,000, which is below the regional average, suggesting more affordable housing options.

-Compared to Greater Brisbane, Thornlands has roughly two-thirds the rate of new dwelling approvals per person, placing it among the 72nd percentile nationally for areas assessed.
-New development consists of 68.0% detached houses and 32.0% medium and high-density housing, with a growing mix of townhouses and apartments.
-This shift marks a significant departure from existing housing patterns, which are currently 87.0% houses.
-Thornlands reflects a developing area, with around 180 people per approval.
+In FY-26, commercial approvals have totalled $9.6 million, showing moderate levels of commercial development.
+Compared to Greater Brisbane, Thornlands has around two-thirds the rate of new dwelling approvals per person and ranks in the 72nd percentile nationally for areas assessed.
+New developments consist of 68.0% detached houses and 32.0% medium and high-density housing, with a growing mix of townhouses and apartments offering options across different price points.
+This shift marks a departure from existing housing patterns, which are currently 87.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and affordability needs.

-Population forecasts indicate Thornlands will gain approximately 3,485 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+With around 180 people per approval, Thornlands reflects a developing area.
+By 2041, population forecasts indicate an increase of 3,439 residents (based on the latest AreaSearch quarterly estimate).
+Current construction levels should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development